Adaptive Fusion Self-supervised Learning for Recommendation: Exploring Graph Contrastive Learning for Recommendation

 \subsection{Necessity of More Contrastive Views}

-To further investigate the optimization mechanism of GCL-based recommendation methods, we present the number of contrastive views generated by these methods in Table \ref{tab:view}.
-Specifically, the listed methods obtain different perspectives of the same node ($e.g.,$ \textbf{e}) and treat each pair of generated views ($e.g.,$ view1=$\mathbf{e}'$ and view2=$\mathbf{e}''$) as a positive pair ($e.g.,$ $\langle \mathrm{viwe1}, \mathrm{viwe2} \rangle$) for contrastive learning.
+To investigate the optimization mechanism of GCL-based recommendation methods, we present the number of contrastive views generated by these methods in Table \ref{tab:view}.
+Specifically, the listed methods obtain different perspectives of the same node ($e.g.,$ \textbf{e}) and treat each pair of generated views ($e.g.,$ view1=$\mathbf{e}'$ and view2=$\mathbf{e}''$) as a positive pair ($e.g.,$ $\langle \mathrm{view1}, \mathrm{view2} \rangle$) for contrastive learning.
 This approach allows them to leverage additional self-supervised signals to optimize model performance.
 As shown in the statistics, SimGCL, compared to SGL-ED, does not generate additional contrastive views but instead focuses on optimizing data augmentation strategies.
-In contrast, subsequent methods such as NCL, CGCL, and VGCL, shift their focus toward generating more contrastive views ($i.e.,$ significantly increasing the number of views).
-While these methods demonstrate improvements over baselines in their original studies, our experimental results (Table \ref{tab:view}) reveal that the gains in recommendation performance are modest.
+In contrast, subsequent methods \cite{Lin_NCL_WWWW_2022,yang_VGCL_SIGIR_2023,SGCL_2025_TOIS}, shift their focus toward generating more contrastive views ($i.e.,$ increasing the number of views).
+While these methods demonstrate improvements over baselines in their original studies, our experimental results (Table \ref{tab:view}) reveal that the gains in performance are modest.
 Notably, these newer methods often fail to surpass the earlier SimGCL.

 Our experimental results suggest that while generating more contrastive views can provide richer self-supervised signals, the subtle differences among these signals pose significant challenges for effective utilization.
 Consequently, methods that prioritize generating a larger number of contrastive views often exhibit relatively inferior performance compared to SimGCL, which with high-quality contrastive views.
 As discussed in the previous section, identifying and generating high-quality contrastive views remains a critical yet often overlooked challenge in contrastive learning.
-Furthermore, as suggested by previous studies \cite{yang_VGCL_SIGIR_2023}, although self-supervised signals from different views demonstrate potential in alleviating data sparsity, the nuanced discrepancies between these signals significantly hinder their seamless fusion, ultimately limiting the effectiveness of these new methods.
+Furthermore, as suggested by previous studies \cite{yang_VGCL_SIGIR_2023}, although self-supervised signals from different views demonstrate potential in alleviating data sparsity, the nuanced discrepancies between these signals significantly hinder their seamless fusion, ultimately limiting the effectiveness.